FAQ

 Some vibration could be experienced at times throughout the project.
 VibraTech, Shell’s expert, developed a plan to place vibration monitors, with the permission of owners, on properties closest to the work to ensure they remained below those levels known to cause impacts to structural integrity.
 The monitors measured ground vibration, which dissipates with distance.

-If cosmetic damage does occur because of the work, will Shell make repairs?
+If cosmetic damage occurred because of the work, would Shell make repairs?

-The contractor is responsible for any offsite impacts caused by their work.
+The contractor was responsible for any offsite impacts caused by their work.
 Shell performed pre-construction inspections of homes and structures located on adjacent properties to document and assess the current conditions.
-If damage to an offsite property is attributable to the remediation, the contractor will restore the property in consultation with the property owner.
+If damage to an offsite property was attributable to the remediation, the contractor would restore the property in consultation with the property owner.

 Shell also worked with adjacent property owners on individual agreements to ensure they were protected against personal injury or property damage caused by our activities.

-Will you replace trees that are taken down?
+Will you replace trees that were taken down?

 Shell will work with the individual property owners to restore or replace any affected trees.